complete-ts/complete/packages/eslint-plugin-complete/docs/rules/no-useless-return.md

 ## Rule Details

-This version of the rule without an autofixer is useful because it is common during development to comment out code after an [early return](https://medium.com/swlh/return-early-pattern-3d18a41bba8).
+This version of the rule without an auto-fixer is useful because it is common during development to comment out code after an [early return](https://medium.com/swlh/return-early-pattern-3d18a41bba8).
 In these cases, the auto-fixer is harmful, since it would require us to manually go put the return statement back after uncommenting the code.

 ## Gotchas